swildermann/COVID-19/README.md

 You can also find the original Power BI file in the repo: https://github.com/swildermann/COVID-19/tree/master/reporting

 ## Changelog
+- 2020-03-26 We now provide two different tables for the John Hopkins CSSE data.
+The table "Hopkins" is loaded based on the daily reports.
+The table HopkinsTS is loaded based on the time series export data.
+- 2020-03-23 John Hopkins CSSE changed the time series exports.
+They now only provide time series data for infections and deaths.
+- 2020-03-22 Added NUTS3 dataset for Germany
 - 2020-03-17 RKI reporting changed.
 As of today, epidemiological evaluations in the COVID-19 situation report are based only on electronically transmitted data available to the Robert Koch Institute (RKI) at the time of the data closure (11 pm).
-- 2020-03-22 Added NUTS3 dataset for Germany
-- 2020-03-23 John Hopkins changed the time series exports.